UOE-ArmEd/arduino-nano-myo-hand/hardware-proto-readome.md

 You will need two female-female (or male-female) jumpers to provide power to the servos.
 The protoboard has a 2x1 header just for this.
 The more 'outside' pin is 5V, the more 'inside' on is GND.

 ## Myo
 The myo muscle sensor is attached to the breadboard, and will not be attached directly to skin.
 The electrodes should be connected by the black/blue/red cable to the audio jack.
+Muscle signal is delivered to pin A0.

 ## Button
 A button is connected to pin 2 which can be configured as an external interrupt.
 Could be useful?